ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ## What is consensus? {#what-is-consensus}

 By consensus, we mean that a general agreement has been reached.
-Consider a group of few people going to the cinema.
-If there are no principal disagreements on a film, then a consensus is achieved.
-Participants either get the group on their side, either side with the group.
+Consider a group of people going to the cinema.
+If there is not a disagreement on a proposed choice of film, then a consensus is achieved.
 In the extreme case the group will eventually split.

 In regards to blockchain, the process is formalized, and reaching consensus means that at least 51% of the nodes on the network agree on the next global state of the network.